abdallalita/Time-Series/README.md

 ### Conclusion
 This project demonstrated how the GARCH(1,1) model can effectively capture and forecast the volatility of gold prices.
 The final 10-day ahead forecasts indicated stable but slightly increasing volatility, providing insights that can support traders and investors in refining strategies and managing risk.

+### Limitation and Future Work
+Standard GARCH treats positive and negative shocks of the same size as having the same effect on volatility.
+For example, a +2% return and a –2% return would increase volatility by the same amount.
+In reality, financial markets often react more strongly to negative shocks like bad news which typically increase volatility more than positive shocks or good news.
+This limitation motivates the use of asymmetric models such as EGARCH or GJR-GARCH to capture asymmetry.

+Extend dataset to include post-2019 data (COVID-19 + recent volatility).
+Build a real-time forecasting dashboard  (Streamlit).

 ## Introduction
 This project is inspired by the fact that Bitcoin, the most popular and commonly utilized cryptocurrencies available on the crypto market, has experienced volatility since its